Skip to main content

 Method 8: Hybrid Approaches

 Why choose one method when you can combine them?
 Sometimes the richest insights come from mixing methods.
-Hybrid approaches blend qualitative and quantitative data to give you both breadth and depth—hard numbers and human nuance.
+Hybrid approaches blend qualitative and quantitative data to give you both breadth and depth so that you can share both hard numbers and human nuance.

 🎯 Why it works: Quantitative data shows you what is happening; qualitative data tells you why.
 When used together, they can reveal blind spots, validate trends, and paint a fuller picture of your impact.